semgrep/mcp/README.md

 Reusable prompts to standardize common LLM interactions.

 - `write_custom_semgrep_rule`: Return a prompt to help write a Semgrep rule

+### Resources

+Expose data and content to LLMs

+- `semgrep://rule/schema`: Specification of the Semgrep rule YAML syntax using JSON schema
+- `semgrep://rule/{rule_id}/yaml`: Full Semgrep rule in YAML format from the Semgrep registry

 ## Usage